sheriedearie/phase-3-nested-arrays-iteration-lab-part-1/README.md

 end
 ```

-We know thata the `src` parameter is an array of arrays, so we can use
+We know that the `src` parameter is an array of arrays, so we can use
 `src.count` to get the length of the outer array and compare it to `row_index`
 when setting up the first `while` loop.
 Inside this loop, we create a second
 variable, `element_index`.
 Every time the outer loop runs, `element_index` is